Streamlinelv/cartbounty/readme.txt

 * On Checkout page load if email or phone number input fields are already filled
 * Any Checkout form input field with a class "input-text" is entered or changed if a valid Email or Phone number has been entered

+If ghost carts have been enabled, the cart will be saved as soon as the user adds an item to his cart.
+It will remain as a ghost cart until one of the above events has occurred.

+In case a user is logged in, the shopping cart will be instantly captured as soon as an item is added to the cart.
+After this, the cart will be instantly updated if it is altered or an item is removed from the cart.

-If the user completes the checkout process and receives a "Thank you" page, the cart is removed from the abandoned cart table and the Checkout form fields are cleared.
+If the user completes the checkout process and arrives on the "Thank you" page, the cart is removed from the abandoned cart table and the Checkout form fields are cleared.

+= When would a cart be considered as abandoned? =

+Once the cart is saved it is considered as abandoned after a period of 60 minutes.
+Email notifications will be sent out only after the cart is abandoned.

-= Where can I view WooCommerce abandoned carts? =
+= What are ghost carts, how do they work and how can I use them? =

-After installation the plugin will be available under "WooCommerce" menu.
-Please see 1st screenshot.

-= WooCommerce shows order status "Failed" but I don't see an abandoned cart. =

-Once user reaches the "Thank you" page the abandoned cart is automatically removed from the table since the cart is no longer considered as abandoned (regardless of the order status).
-In this case you can see all of the submitted user data under WooCommerce > Orders.
+Ghost cart is a cart that can’t be identified since the customer has neither signed in your store nor he has entered his email / phone in your checkout form or Exit intent popup.

+Any customer who is unidentifiable and adds anything to his shopping cart instantly appears in CartBounty cart list as a ghost shopping cart.
+If during his shopping journey he adds his details, his ghost cart automatically is turned into a recoverable cart.

+There can be many different reasons why you would like to see ghost cart data, here are a couple of ideas:
+* Monitor live cart activity in your store and have a better overview of what is happening in your store
+* See which products are being placed into shopping carts to know which are products are trending and what your customers are interested in
+* Analyze which products are being placed into the cart but not getting purchased
+* Knowledge about the potential revenue that is missed out

+If you would rather not see ghost carts, you can exclude them from being saved in your CartBounty settings tab.

 = How to enable email notifications about abandoned carts? =

-Once the cart is saved and is considered as abandoned (after 1 hour of inactivity), you will get a notification about it in your email.
+Once the cart is saved and is considered as abandoned, you will receive a notification about it in your email.
 You will not be notified about previously abandoned carts.

 You can set the following notification intervals: